wmde/wikibase-release-pipeline/docs/adr/0015-security-fixes-non-wmde-software.md

 ### 4. Releasing

-- (WMDE maintained code) Merge security patch into public repository.
+- Merge security patch into public repository.
 - Build a new release.
 - Verify the patch resolved the security problem.
 - Publish the release.